byungil-oh/al-folio/_pages/about.md

 Welcome!
 My name's Byung-Il Oh (오병일), and currently I'm performing my mandatory military service in South Korea.

 Prior to this, I was an undergraduate student majoring in psychology and software at Sungkyunkwan University (SKKU) in South Korea.
 During my Bachelor's degree, I mostly studied visual working memory and ensemble representations with machine learning and Bayesian modeling.
-Now I'm broadly interested in artificial intelligence and computational neuroscience.
+Now I'm broadly interested in artificial intelligence and computational cognitive neuroscience.

 For details, please see my <a href="{{ '/cv.pdf' | prepend: site.baseurl | prepend: site.url }}">curriculum vitae</a>.
 Thank you!